 - Decrypt the OVK wrapped key.

-- Derive the per-action payload key and use it to decrypt the corresponding memo, note, or swap.
+- Derive the per-action payload key and use it to decrypt the corresponding memo or note.

 The wrapped memo key is 48 bytes in length (32 bytes plus 16 bytes for authentication).